Essential oils are amazing! Their aromas are fresh and uplifting, and create a good mood and bright aroma.

 What is Phototoxicity?

-Photosensitive essential oils can make a chemical reaction called phototoxicity, which is sometimes also known as a phototoxic response.
+Photosensitive essential oils can chemical reaction on your skin, called a phototoxic response.

-It occurs when exposure to ultraviolet (UV) light triggers the release of free radicals that can damage cell membranes.
+Exposure to UV light triggers the release of free radicals, which can damage skin.

-Phototoxicity occurs most often when a photosensitive oil is mixed with benzyl alcohol, a preservative commonly used in sunscreens.
-It is commonly found in tanning beds as well, and in the creams and lotions that contain petrolatum, which from the cosmetics base for products such as tanning lotions.
+Phototoxicity occurs most often when a photosensitive oil is mixed with benzyl alcohol, a preservative commonly used in sunscreens or tanning lotions.

-To remain safe during times of high exposure to sunlight, avoid the following essential oils topically on your skin:
+To stay safe in the sunlight, avoid putting the following essential oils on your skin:

 Steam Distilled Citrus Oils Aren’t Phototoxic